-OVERVIEW: House Bill 295 would direct the Building Code Council to amend the North Carolina Residential Code for One- and Two-Family Dwellings to allow dimension lumber that has not been grade-stamped to be used in the construction of one- and two-family dwellings when certain conditions are met.
+OVERVIEW: House Bill 184 would direct the Residential Code Council to amend the North Carolina Residential Code and the Building Code Council to amend the North Carolina Building Code to allow dimension lumber that has not been grade-stamped to be used in the construction of one- and two-family dwellings and structures classified as Residential Group R-2 or R-3, when certain conditions are met.
 This bill would also direct North Carolina Cooperative Extension (Extension) to create a lumber grading training program to provide for the certification of lumber graders and allow the Extension to authorize private lumber grading programs to certify lumber graders.